-Deliver more homes in well designed, sustainable communities that increase opportunity for all
+More homes in well designed, sustainable communities that increase opportunity for all and support our economy to thrive

 Housing has an important role in not only providing a secure home to live in but in anchoring communities and places.
 Local people and professionals are becoming increasingly aware of the wider benefits of good, affordable housing solutions.
 There are clear benefits to people's health, wellbeing and wider social outcomes through having a permanent, well maintained and warm home throughout life.